 #2.
 I’d have no weekends for the 6 months before each exam

 That’s at least 18 months of no weekends, or 153 holidays’ worth of time.
-Gone.
-Poof.
+Hopefully sticking to your study plan.

 #3.
 That it is crazy difficult to juggle work, life & studying

 Between a hectic full time job and having a young family, it took some real discipline and ruthless time management to balance so many different priorities.